Chairmen of the Joint Chiefs of Staff

 Admiral William J. CroweClass of 1947

 - United States Ambassador to the United Kingdom, 1994-1997

 - Chairman of the Joint Chiefs of Staff, 1985-1989

-William Crowe was born on 2 January 1925 in La Grange, Kentucky, and grew up in Oklahoma City, Oklahoma.
+William Crowe although born in La Grange, Kentucky, grew up in Oklahoma City, Oklahoma.
 After graduating from Classen High School, he attended the University of Oklahoma.
 Inspired in part by his father's experiences in the Navy during World War I, Crowe entered the US Naval Academy, graduating in 1946 with the class of 1947.
 He received a master's and a doctorate in politics from Princeton University.
 He taught political science at the Naval Academy, served as a trustee of Princeton University, and was Shapiro Visiting Professor of International Affairs at George Washington University.

 His initial sea tour was aboard the USS Carmick (DMS-33).
 After completing submarine school in 1948, he qualified in submarines in March 1950 in the diesel submarine USS Flying Fish (SS-229).
 Almost all of his sea assignments over the next decade were on diesel submarines.
 In 1951 and 1952 Crowe served as Flag Lieutenant and Aide to the Commander of the US Atlantic Fleet's Submarine Force at New London, Connecticut.

 In 1970, at the age of forty-four, Crowe volunteered for service in Vietnam.
 He served first as an adviser and then as Senior Adviser to the Vietnamese Riverine Force in the Mekong Delta.